-Use the following procedure to remove the adjustable head restraints.
+Use the following procedure to remove the head restraint/headrest.

-- 1. Pull the head restraint up to the highest position. - Push and hold the lock knob. - Remove the head restraint from the seat. - Store the head restraint properly in a secure place so it is not loose in the vehicle. - 5.
-Reinstall and properly adjust the head restraint before an occupant uses the seating position.
+- 1. Pull the head restraint/headrest up to the highest position. - Push and hold the lock knob. - 3.
+Remove the head restraint/headrest from the seat. - 4.
+Store the head restraint/headrest properly in a secure place so it is not loose in the vehicle. - 5.
+Reinstall and properly adjust the head restraint/headrest before an occupant uses the seating position.